wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 ---
 title: Building a Drop-in Audio App With SwiftUI, Vapor and Vonage - Part 2
-description: The second half of a two part tutorial that will use the Conversation API with the Client SDK to build your very own drop-in audio app.
+description: The second half of a two-part tutorial that will use the   Conversation API with the Client SDK to build your very own drop-in audio app.
 author: abdul-ajetunmobi
 published: true
 published_at: 2021-02-11T17:04:06.166Z